 While attending law school, Jenna was a member of the American Journal of Trial Advocacy, the nation’s oldest law review dedicated to advancing trial advocacy; and was selected as a Judge Abraham Caruthers Fellow, a mentor for first year law students in legal research and writing, negotiations and moot court.
 She was a Scholar of Merit: Juvenile Justice Administration; and included on the Dean’s List each semester.

-Prior to joining Beasley Allen, Jenna worked as a law clerk at Marsh, Rickard & Bryan, P.C., in Birmingham, Ala., and was a judicial intern for the Honorable Sharon L. Blackburn of the United States District Court for the Northern District of Alabama.
-During her third year of law school, she focused her legal research primarily on international human rights, adoption law, and child trafficking.
+Prior to joining Beasley Allen, Jenna, who is originally from Birmingham, Alabama, worked as a law clerk at Marsh, Rickard & Bryan, P.C., in Birmingham and was a judicial intern for the Honorable Sharon L. Blackburn of the United States District Court for the Northern District of Alabama.
+During her third year of law school, she focused her legal research primarily on international human rights, adoption law and child trafficking.

 Throughout her life, Jenna has maintained a committed interest in international missions and has volunteered abroad with organizational ministries located in Morocco, Thailand, Mexico, Haiti, Romania and Spain.
 She looks forward to continued opportunities to serve the Lord, both in the practice of law and on the mission field.

 She is married to Andrew Fulk, a plaintiff’s attorney in Birmingham, and they recently welcomed their first child.